yogthos/configs/linux/key-rempping.md

     udevadm info /dev/input/eventX | grep KEYBOARD_KEY

-will show the applied key mappings where `eventX` should be yours.
+will show the applied key mappings where `eventX` should be the one that was set in the config.

-Done.